 This specific exclusion of VAT deduction does not apply to VAT on, amongst others, the rental of accommodation, lodging, meeting room facilities, the use of audio equipment or the reception of guests.

 Deduction of VAT possible?

-When hospitality/catering costs are oncharged including VAT double taxation of VAT can sometimes be avoided.
+When hospitality/catering costs are oncharged including VAT double taxation of VAT can occur.
+This double taxation can sometimes be avoided.
 Would you like more detailed information, please contact your PwC Indirect Tax advisor.